sani-coop/edx-documentation/en_us/shared/exercises_tools/checkbox.rst

 follows.

 .. image:: ../../../shared/images/CheckboxExample.png
  :alt: An incorrectly answered checkbox problem shown in the LMS.
-Of the
+Of the answer
-     answer options, one of them was incorrectly checked rather than being left unchecked.
+     options, only two of the three required answer options was  checked.
 An explanation appears below the answer options.

 To add the example problem illustrated above, in Studio you use the simple editor to enter the following text and Markdown formatting.